theguylex/Alex-todo-app/README.md

 # Alex' Todo page

-## A page to create, complete a list of todos.
+## A page to create and complete a list of todos.

 This page is designed to create a list of activities or actions to be carried out in an order or randomly.